Merrimu

 Background information

-The Victorian Planning Authority (VPA) a Victorian Government statutory authority that plans for urban growth across Victoria.
-We report to the Minister for Planning.
+The Victorian Planning Authority (VPA) is a State Government statutory authority within the Department of Transport and Planning that reports to the Minister for Planning.

 The VPA’s main task is to make sure Melbourne and Victoria’s regions remain great places to live and work.
 This requires vision and long-term planning to ensure our growing population has equitable access to employment, public transport, attractive public spaces and affordable housing.